 Generally, if the menopause occurs naturally, it tends to happen between the ages of 45 and 55.
-The average age that a woman’s periods may stop is 51.
+The average age that a person's periods may stop is 51.

-If a woman’s periods stop before the age of 40, it is classed as premature menopause.
-Around 1% of women who have periods will experience this, and there isn’t always a clear cause.
+If someone's periods stop before the age of 40, it is classed as premature menopause.
+Around 1% of those who have periods will experience this, and there isn’t always a clear cause.
 If your periods have become infrequent or have completely stopped before this age, it is vitally important that you speak to your GP.
 Our Society Matron, Cheryl Lythgoe, explains why.

-“The loss of oestrogen during very early menopause can impact a woman in several ways.
-It can raise a woman’s risk of developing cardiovascular disease, osteoporosis, Parkinson’s, and dementia.
+“The loss of oestrogen during very early menopause can impact a person in several ways.
+It can raise their risk of developing cardiovascular disease, osteoporosis, Parkinson’s, and dementia.
 This is because oestrogen does a multitude of things for our bodies, not just controlling the reproductive system itself.
-That’s why any woman experiencing early menopause should be offered Hormone Replacement Therapy to replace the oestrogen.
+That’s why anybody experiencing early menopause should be offered Hormone Replacement Therapy to replace the oestrogen.
 A GP will be able to advise on the appropriate type for you, or suitable alternatives.”

 What are common menopause symptoms?

-The majority of women will experience at least some symptoms during the menopause.
+The majority of people will experience at least some symptoms during the menopause.
 However the severity, and the length of time they last, will vary from person to person.

 Some of the most typical symptoms are:

-Hot flushes (these can happen during both day and night)
+Hot flushes and night sweats (these can happen during both day and night).

 Because many symptoms often occur before the menstruation cycle stops, the cause is not always obvious.
-Taking a blood test is one way to measure your hormone levels and see if your oestrogen levels are becoming lower.
-So, it’s always worth speaking to your GP if you feel like your body or mood is suddenly changing.
+Taking a blood test is one way to measure your hormone levels to see if your oestrogen levels are becoming lower, however this type of test isn't currently recommended.
+It's always worth speaking to your GP if you feel like your body or mood is suddenly changing.

-Our blog ‘Key stages of the menopause’ explains more about what happens when a woman goes through the menopause, and when a wide range of symptoms typically occur.
+Our blog ‘Key stages of the menopause’ explains more about what happens when a person goes through the menopause, and when a wide range of symptoms typically occur.